tbfisher/drupal_relation/README.txt

 blocks that display specific corners of this graph, like a user's nodes, and terms a user has used.
 In the future, we would like to be able to add filters to the graph (like "a users nodes" + "only blog posts").

+There is a dummy field module that, while still does not allow editing relations, it opens the door for formatters.

 --- A little more thinking/rephrasing... ---